 We honor informed consent and want everyone to make their own decisions for their best health care.
 Here are some quotes from professional associations regarding the safety of dry needling.

-The AAMA (America Academy of Medical Acupuncture) the group that represents MDs and DOs has weighed in to say “dry needling is an invasive procedure using acupuncture needles that has associated medical risks.
+The AAMA, (America Academy of Medical Acupuncture) the group that represents MDs and DOs, has weighed in to say “dry needling is an invasive procedure using acupuncture needles that has associated medical risks.
 Therefore, the AAMA maintains that this procedure (dry needling) should be performed only by practitioners….such as licensed medical physicians and licensed acupuncturists.”

 NCCAOM (National Council and Commission of Acupuncture and Oriental Medicine) in a letter to the state of Vermont has stated “We highly recommend that physical therapist meet the same standard for education and examination that licensed acupuncturists must meet in order to practice (dry needling) safely and effectively in Vermont.”
-Currently there is no standard set for Physical Therapists in VT to practice dry needling and may incorporate the technique with one weekend of training.
+Currently there is no standard set for Physical Therapists in Vermont to practice dry needling and may incorporate the technique with one weekend of training.